-Join Ron Davis for an in-depth discussion in this video Adding data sources, part of Data Modeling with Excel Power Pivot.
+Join Ron Davis for an in-depth discussion in this video Adding data sources, part of Excel Power Pivot: Data Modeling.

 - PowerPivot Data Models.
 We have opened the PowerPivot Data Model, and for a quick review, remember there's Excel, and then within Excel, when I click manage, I'm in the Data Model, so that's why we see this ribbon.
 We're going to go in and get external data.
 The first thing we'll look at is this pull-down, and we can select From SQL.
 If we select that, there we go, we get the popup in here, and I would enter here the name of the server.
 If I pull down the selection arrow, it's going to do a query and go out and look for all of those.